☝️sTokens in Symbiosis

 In order to assure the token's credibility, the equivalent amount of the underlying asset is usually locked in a smart contract or held by a custodian, which can be audited to confirm that each wrapped token is fully backed.

-While Symbiosis has the capability to take any token from one blockchain and mint a synthetic counterpart on another, the protocol primarily engages with a select group: namely stablecoins and WETH (Wrapped ETH).
+While Symbiosis has the capability to take any token from one blockchain and mint a synthetic counterpart on another, the protocol primarily engages with a select group: namely stablecoins, WETH (Wrapped ETH), and WBTC (Wrapped BTC).

-But why the focus on just stablecoins and WETH?
+But why the focus on just stablecoins, WETH and WBTC?
 The core objective of Symbiosis is to enable token exchanges across various blockchains.
 To fulfill this, the protocol prioritizes tokens that maintain consistent value and enjoy wide usage across all supported blockchains.
-The tokens that meet these criteria are stablecoins and ETH.
-Here are some restrictions though:
+The tokens that meet these criteria are stablecoins, WETH, and WBTC.

-• In cases where multiple stablecoins are present on a blockchain, the Symbiosis protocol typically leans towards one, often opting for USDC, BUSD, or USDT, based on the specific blockchain.
+In cases where multiple stablecoins are present on a blockchain, the Symbiosis protocol typically leans towards one, often opting for USDC, or USDT, based on the specific blockchain.

 Stablecoins